 The source of your drinking water is surface water.
-The source of supply for the Radford Army Ammunition Plant's buildings 419 and 474 water treatment plants is the New River.
+The New River is the source of supply for the Radford Army Ammunition Plant's buildings 419 and 474 water treatment plants.

 Is there any treatment of your drinking water supply?
 (X) Yes () No